 was a very moving experience for me.”

 My thanks to Sharon for allowing me to reproduce her picture and words on this page.
-You can see more of Sharon’s performance art at her home page.

 The following pictures are from a series of tableaux from an eastern European performance theatre group, on the theme of medieval punishment.
 If anyone has any information about this performance, please get in touch with me.